AdamBoley/Exam-Scores-Analysis/README.md

 ## Business Requirements

 The local government wants to increase educational attainment in its schools, primarily by improving test scores in reading, writing and mathematics.
 They have access to data about past students' test scores, as well as information about those students' circumstances.
-The local government has contracted me undertake 2 tasks:
+The local government has contracted me to undertake 3 tasks:

 - Firstly, they want me to study the student data to find patterns and relationships, with the goal of identifying the most relevant variables that correlate to high test scores.
 These correlations will then be used to formulate educational policy with the aim of improving student test scores generally

 - Secondly, they want me to produce a Machine Learning tool that their teachers can use to input data about a particular student and get a predictions of that student's test scores.
-Then, if those test scores fall below the mean of the historical test scores, that student can be offered additional support.
+Then, if those test scores fall below the mean of the historical test scores, that student can be offered additional support

-- Thirdly, the local government has indicated that both the test scores analysis and the Machine Learning tool be held within a dashboard for ease of use.
+- Thirdly, the local government has indicated that both the test scores analysis and the Machine Learning tool be held within a dashboard for ease of use

 ## Dataset